sprucelabsai/developer.spruce.ai/views/index.md

 ```

 ## Testing forms
 It is important that you test the graceful handling of failed requests on save.
-Always set a listener and throw an error!
+Use the `eventMocker` to make events throw so you can gracefully handle them!

 ```ts
 //test